-Just as the name would imply, Engagement Week is your opportunity to make sure you're ready for the compressed summer session, and if so, that you are also ready to meet the challenges, responsibilities, and expectations of this class in particular.
+Just as the name would imply, Engagement Week is your opportunity to make sure you're ready for our asynchronous online course, and if so, that you are also ready to meet the challenges, responsibilities, and expectations of this class in particular.
 The week will involve activities designed to get you ready to succeed in our class.

-- Set up your Udacity account and access the lecture content. - Get on Canvas Getting logged into and familiar with Canvas is key to your success.
+- Get on Canvas Getting logged into and familiar with Canvas is key to your success.
 Activate your Canvas account and view our course site.
 Open the "Modules" page to see all the materials for each week of the course.
-Download everything in the first module (labeled "Start Here"), and keep these materials handy throughout the course. - Your personalized 30-day schedule This activity guides you in the preparation of your individualized class schedule.
-Instructions can be found on the "Modules" page on Canvas.
+Download everything in the first module (labeled "Start Here"), and keep these materials handy throughout the course. - Watch the welcome video - Submit your personalized schedule (50 points) This activity guides you in the preparation of your individualized class schedule.
+Instructions can be found on the "Modules" page on Canvas. - Introduce yourself on our discussion board